gchq/gaffer-doc/docs/ways-of-working.md

 ## Pull Requests
 Pull requests will undergo a review by a Gaffer committer to check the code changes are compliant with our coding style.
 This is a community so please be respectful of other members - offer encouragement, support and suggestions.

-As described in our git branching model - please raise pull requests to merge you changes in our **develop** branch.
+As described in our git branching model - please raise pull requests to merge your changes in our **develop** branch.

 When pull requests are accepted, the reviewer should squash and merge them.
 This is because it keeps the **develop** branch clean and populated with only merge commits, rather than intermediate ones.
 As well as this, it makes everyone's job reviewing pull requests easier as any insecure and unreviewed intermediate commits are not included into the **develop** branch.